Restaurant Break-Even Calculator

 3. Increase average spend per cover.
 Menu engineering, upselling training, and beverage attachment rate improvements all raise average spend without increasing fixed costs.

 4. Improve table turn rate.
 More turns per table means more covers from the same fixed-cost dining room.
 Each additional turn at $35 average spend adds $140 per table at near-100% contribution margin above break-even.
+For a deeper walkthrough of what your break-even number means and how to act on it, see the restaurant break-even guide.

 Frequently asked questions